awslabs/ec2-spot-workshops/content/rendering-with-batch/monitor/optional_fis.md

   - **instance-terminated-by-experiment**: indicates that the EC2 Spot instance received the FIS Interruption signal and was terminated
   - **instance-terminated-by-user**: indicates that the EC2 Spot instance fulfilled it's job and was terminated by AWS Batch after no longer being needed.

+### Allow the job to complete and verify the AWS Batch Job completed successfully

+[Follow these steps](/rendering-with-batch/monitor.html) from the Monitoring and Results section

 {{% notice note %}}
-Even though the FIS Experiments removed 3 EC2 instances from the Spot compute environment, AWS Batch was able to handle the interruptions gracefully and still complete the rendering job
+Even though the FIS Experiments removes 3 EC2 instances from the Spot compute environment, AWS Batch will still be able to handle the interruptions gracefully and complete the rendering job due to the retry policy.
+It is possible to create specific retry logic within AWS Batch if desired.
-{{% /notice %}}

-### Verify the AWS Batch Job completed successfully

-[Follow these steps](/rendering-with-batch/monitor.html) from the Monitoring and Results section

-{{% notice info %}}
-Because the Job Definition includes 3 retries for each job, the Spot Interruption is handled automatically via this retry logic.
-It is possible to create specific retry logic for Spot Interruptions if desired.
 Details about this capability can be viewed in the [AWS Batch Documentation](https://docs.aws.amazon.com/batch/latest/userguide/job_retries.html)
 {{% /notice %}}

 ### Viewing the automatically retried AWS Batch Jobs

-By pasting this script into your Cloud9 shell, you can see the individual render jobs and if they were multiple attempts due to the Spot Interruption signal
+By pasting this script into your Cloud9 shell, you can see the individual render jobs and where there were multiple attempts due to the Spot Interruption signal

 ```
-latestJobId=$(aws batch list-jobs --job-queue RenderingQueue --filters name=JOB_NAME,values=Pottery | jq -r '.jobSummaryList[0].jobId')
+latestJobId=$(aws batch list-jobs --job-queue RenderingQueue --filters name=JOB_NAME,values=Pottery-FIS | jq -r '.jobSummaryList[0].jobId')
 numJobs=$(aws batch describe-jobs --jobs $latestJobId | jq -r '.jobs[].arrayProperties.size')
 for ((x=0;x<=numJobs;x++)); do
     echo "Checking Job: $x of $numJobs..."